-The financial statements of Reid State Technical College (the "College") have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to government units.
+The financial statements of Enterprise State Community College (the "College" or the "Primary Government") have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The more significant accounting policies of the College are described below.